satori-com/satori-video-sdk-cpp/docs/concepts.md

 [Satori Video SDK for C++ Tutorial](tutorial.md) demonstrates how to use Prometheus in a video bot.

 ### Bot configuration
-To dynamically adjust the properties of your image processing function, you can publish a message containing the properties to the control channel.
-For example, the motion detector bot described in [Satori Video SDK for C++ Tutorial](tutorial.md) uses `process_command()` to set and update the feature size it uses to detect contours in the image.
+To dynamically adjust the configuration of your bot, you can publish a message to the control channel.
+Whenever the SDK receives a message in this channel, it invokes your command processing function.
+For example, the motion detector bot described in [Satori Video SDK for C++ Tutorial](tutorial.md) uses the command processing function to update the feature size it uses to detect contours in the image.
+The function also returns a message, which the SDK publishes to the control channel.

 ## Build, deploy, and run
 The SDK uses a toolchain to based on `conan`, `cmake`, and GNU `make` to build video bots.